Penalties and Defenses for Leaving the Scene of a Personal Injury Accident

 Defending Leaving the Scene of a Personal Injury Accident Charges

 Michigan law requires a driver to immediately report an accident resulting in an injury, death, or significant property damage.
 There are various reasons why a person may not report an accident immediately.
 If there is a good reason, you may have a defense.
-If you face charges for Leaving the Scene of a Personal Injury Accident, it is important that you take measures to seek dismissal of the charges if possible.
+If you face charges for Leaving the Scene of a Personal Injury Accident or Hit and Run, it is important that you take measures to seek dismissal of the charges if possible.

-Everyone who has a driver’s license is presumed to know all of the laws regarding driving on our roads.
-Of course, that isn’t always the case; however, ignorance of the law is no defense.
-Most people are happy to follow the rules…if they are aware of them.
+Everyone with a driver’s license is presumed to know all the laws regarding driving on our roads.
+Of course, that isn’t always the case.
+Ignorance of the law is no defense.
+Most people are happy to follow the rules if they know them.
 Failure to follow the reporting requirements under Michigan law can result in serious criminal charges.

 Requirements After a Personal Injury Accident

-If you get into an accident, you must immediately stop your car and exchange information.
+You must immediately stop your car and exchange information if you get into an accident.
 The information you are required to exchange is your name, address, and vehicle registration to the other driver or the police when they arrive.
 You must also show your driver’s license to the other driver upon request.

 You are also required to notify the police immediately or as soon as possible if assisting injured people delays the immediate notification.

 If the accident resulted in an injury, you are supposed to reasonably assist in securing medical aid or, if necessary, transportation to a hospital.
 However, you should not render aid if doing so may cause further injury.
-If there is a serious injury or a death, police investigators will not want the vehicles moved unless leaving a vehicle in place is a hazard.
-Immediately after moving the vehicle, the accident must be reported to the police.
-Failing to move a car that is a hazard is a civil infraction.
+If there is a serious injury or a death, police investigators will not want the vehicles moved unless leaving a car in place is a hazard.
+Immediately after moving the vehicle, the driver must report the accident to the police.
+Failing to move a vehicle that is a hazard is a civil infraction.

 Penalty for Leaving the Scene of a Personal Injury Accident and Related Offenses